PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_bulkchange.md

 ### Step 4.
 Upload PAN-OS config into device

-After devcie has been created , the next step will be uploading your pan-os config to associate with the device.
+After device has been created , the next step will be uploading your pan-os config to associate with the device.

 API syntax for upload PAN-OS config into device :